vippsas/vipps-woocommerce/README.txt

 * Enhancement: Added page for when an order was cancelled as explained [here](https://github.com/vippsas/vipps-recurring-woocommerce/issues/6).
 You can configure where this goes in the plugin settings.
 * Fix: Fixed manual renewal orders.
 * Fix: Do not allow capturing of a subscription, only shop orders.
+* Fix: Fixed an issue where renewal orders would act as initial orders.

 = 1.1.3 =
 * Fix: Fixed a critical bug where physical purchases with discounts would be charged in full instead of the discounted price when manually captured.